amr-salah92/In-Drive-App-Comprehensive-Business-Analysis-Performance-Review/README.md

 4. **Payment System Technical Audit**: Comprehensive review of wallet and Apple Pay systems to address high issue rates (28.48% and 19.21% respectively) affecting user experience.

-5. **Cohort Retention Analysis**: Track retention rates of users acquired in different months to identify specific churn points and develop targeted interventions for at-risk cohorts.

 ## Technical Details

 **Programs Used**: